awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 &tcpKeepAlive=true&targetServerType=master&loadBalanceHosts=true
 ```

  For best availability and to avoid a dependency on the RDS API, the best option for connecting is to maintain a file with a host string that your application reads from when you establish a connection to the database\.
 This host string would have all the Aurora endpoints available for the cluster\.
-For more information about Aurora endpoints, see [Amazon Aurora Endpoints](Aurora.Overview.Endpoints.md)\.
+For more information about Aurora endpoints, see [Amazon Aurora Connection Management](Aurora.Overview.Endpoints.md)\.
 For example, you could store the endpoints in a file locally like the following:

 ```
 myauroracluster.cluster-c9bfei4hjlrd.us-east-1-beta.rds.amazonaws.com:5432,